stevencasey/screenshooter/README.md

 # Screenshooter

-A little Sinatra/PhantomJS web service that, given a URL, takes a screenshot and uploads it to S3.
+A little Sinatra web service that, given a URL, takes a screenshot and uploads it to S3.

 We use this to create PNGs of SVGs served by our Rails apps and to make